Halal snacks in Singapore are giving us a serious case of the munchies! These are the addictive bites we've been craving recently.

-Prepping for the Hari Raya festivities or need a bite to satisfy your 2am stomach rumblies?
+Halal snacks in Singapore are a timeless must-have in your home, whether you’re prepping for the Hari Raya in Singapore or need a bite to satisfy your 2am stomach rumblies.
 We’ve got just the thing.
-From crisp salted egg fish skin to fragrant tarts to buttery cookies, these deliciously addictive halal snacks in Singapore will make great additions to your pantry.
+From crisp salted egg fish skin to fragrant tarts to buttery cookies, these deliciously addictive snacks will be the perfect addition to your pantry.

 1. Boms & Buns